alpenlabs/docs/docs/technical/bitcoin-bridge.md

 1. The script path spend has two paths:
    1. "Deposit path", an $N$-of-$N$ multisig path, where $N$ is the number of operators in the bridge.
+      Note that this uses Schnorr key aggregation, hence the signature is aggregated into a single signature that validates all $N$ operators' signatures.
    1. "Take back" path,
       which allows the user to take back their funds if the bridge fails to move funds from the Deposit Request Transaction (DRT)